Mark Thatcher: Early life

 Thatcher and his twin sister, Carol, were born six weeks prematurely by caesarean section on 15 August 1953 at Queen Charlotte's and Chelsea Hospital in Hammersmith, London, the same year that their mother qualified as a barrister.
 Their early years were spent in Chelsea, London.
 Their mother was narrowly defeated in her bid to become the Conservative Party candidate in the 1955 Orpington by-election.
 She was first elected to Parliament at the 1959 general election.
 The children, aged six at the time, featured in her first television interview.
 His sister observed: "All my childhood memories of my mother were just someone who was superwoman before the phrase had been invented.
 She was always flat out, she never relaxed, household chores were done at breakneck speed in order to get back to the parliamentary correspondence or get on with making up a speech."

 Mark was sent to board at Belmont School at the age of eight and then to Harrow School, which he left in 1971 having passed three O Level exams.
 He went on to study accountancy but failed his accountancy exams with Touche Ross on three occasions.

 Having taken various short-term jobs Thatcher moved to Hong Kong, where he built up a network of business connections, particularly in the Middle East and in motor racing.
 In 1977, he set up Mark Thatcher Racing, which ran into financial difficulties.

 Missing during 1982 Paris-Dakar rally

-On 9 January 1982 Thatcher, his French driver, Anny-Charlotte Verney, and their mechanic went missing for six days in the Sahara whilst driving a Peugeot 504 in the Paris-Dakar Rally.
-They were declared missing on 12 January.
-His father flew to Dakar, where a large-scale search was launched, including six military aircraft from three countries and Algerian ground troops.
+On 8 January 1982, a Friday, Thatcher and his French co-driver, Anny-Charlotte Verney, went missing in Algeria in the Sahara desert whilst driving a Peugeot 504 in the Paris-Dakar Rally.
+Reportedly their car suffered a broken axle after they strayed off of the course.
+After three days, they were rescued by helicopter on 11 January in the desert 43 miles from Timimoun.

-On 14 January, the Algerian military spotted Thatcher's party 50 km (31 miles) off course.
 The Prime Minister insisted on paying £2,000 personally towards the cost of the search.